Discover the Kansai Region: 7-Day Itinerary in Kyoto, Osaka, Nara and Kobe

 Amanohashidate

-If you head to the far north of Kyoto prefecture, there is a miracle spot created by magnificent nature.
-Amanohashidate means the bridge to heaven and is known as three of the most scenic spots in Japan.
-Other spots are Matsushima which is very close to Sendai city and Miyajima in Hiroshima prefecture.
-Here you can find amazing seafood, white sand beaches and pine‐covered seashores.
-It takes approx. 2 hours by JR limited express train “Hashidate” from Kyoto Station.
+If you head to the far north of Kyoto prefecture, there is a miraculous spot created by intricate natural phenomena.
+Amanohashidate means “The bridge to heaven” and is known as one of the three most scenic spots in Japan.
+Other spots are Matsushima, which is very close to Sendai city, and Miyajima, in the Hiroshima prefecture.
+Here you can find amazing seafood, white sand beaches and pine-covered seashores.
+It takes approximately 2 hours by JR limited express train “Hashidate” from Kyoto Station.

 Asuka Village